-The AIDE Project is a joint research project conducted between Osaka University and the University of Oxford, both national leaders in AI development and implementation.
-Our research teams in Japan and the UK have a five-year track record of collaboration and extensive experience of engaging patients and professionals in conversations about emerging technologies in healthcare.
+AIDE research is conducted at Osaka University and the University of Oxford, both national leaders in AI development and implementation.
+Our research teams in Japan and the UK have a ten-year track record of collaboration and extensive experience of engaging patients and professionals in conversations about emerging technologies in healthcare.

 Both Japan and the UK are investing heavily in national programmes to accelerate the implementation of AI in healthcare delivery, yet very little has been done to develop sustainable engagement platforms to guide the introduction of this technology.
 In both countries, there are doctor and expertise shortages despite increasing healthcare demands from an aging population.
 While there are similarities in healthcare provision, translation of AI into practice occurs against very different socio-cultural, political, ethical and economic backdrops, including different relationships between patients and medical staff, and differences in societal adoption of new technologies.
 By comparing the two approaches we hope to generate insights that will be valuable for both nations, whilst our international perspective will help to ensure our research findings are of relevance more broadly around the globe.